libssh2/libssh2/docs/SECURITY.md

 # LIBSSH2-SECURITY (at haxx dot se)

 Who is on this list?
 There are a couple of criteria you must meet, and then we might ask you to join the list or you can ask to join it.
-It really is not very formal.
+It really is not formal.
 We basically only require that you have a long-term presence in the libssh2 project and you have shown an understanding for the project and its way of working.
 You must have been around for a good while and you should have no